[Pseudotumoral xanthogranulomatous pyelonephritis: diagnosis with percutaneous biopsy and success of conservative treatment].

 often indistinguishable from hypovascular renal cell

-.
+carcinoma.
 Especially when, as in our case, there is no

-sign of urinary tract obstruction or nephrolithiasis
+sign of urinary tract obstruction or nephrolithiasis, the

 diagnosis may be equivocal.
 It is reported that magnetic

-may be useful in the differentiation.
+resonance imaging may be useful in the differentiation.

 The diagnosis of focal XPN is suggested in